redbmk/bin/README.md

   pipe in some data. *example usage*: `jsonlint data.json` or `curl -s1 example.com/data.json | jsonlint`.

+**tether** *(bash)*:
+    Turns on USB tethering if your android phone is connected in debug mode and unlocked.
+  Takes no params.
+There are instructions in the comments to add to `udev` so that this will happen automatically when you connect your device, if you wish (make sure you unlock your phone before plugging it in).
+Not guaranteed to work on all android phones, but does not require root.

 **update-certs** *(bash)*:
     Script to dynamically add and update nginx configs and renew letsencrypt certifications.
 Can be run on a daily cron to keep certs up to date.
 A